 Endometrial biopsy: This procedure involves the sampling of the cells that are lining the uterus (endometrium) to check for any abnormalities.

 Surgical procedure of Laparoscopic Hysterectomy:

-Under general anesthesia with the patient the procedure is usually performed.
+Under general anesthesia with the patient, the procedure is usually performed.

 Your doctor will make a few small incisions around the belly button or on the abdomen.
 A laparoscope is a thin instrument that has a light and camera at the tip.
 It is inserted through one of these incisions.
-The images are captured by the camera and are displayed on a monitor to view the internal pelvic organs for the surgeon.
+The images are captured by the camera and are displayed on a monitor to view the internal pelvic organs of the surgeon.

 Certain small surgical instruments are inserted through the other abdominal incisions.
 These soft tissues are retracted to gain access to the uterus.
 After which, the surgeon detaches the tissues, ligaments, and blood vessels surrounding the uterus.
 Then the uterus is removed in pieces through the tiny incisions by leaving the cervix intact.